austinsaccounts/earth-year-calculator/readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-As it appears you have already downloaded, check that yo have the proper prereqs.
+As it appears you have already downloaded, check that you have the proper prereqs.